ufal/npfl114/tasks/mnist_cnn.md

   In detail, start with a convolutional layer **without bias and activation**, then add batch normalization layer, and finally ReLU activation.
   Example: `CB-10-3-1-same`
-- `M-kernel_size-stride`: Add max pooling with specified size and stride.
+- `M-pool_size-stride`: Add max pooling with specified size and stride, using the default `"valid"` padding.
   Example: `M-3-2`
 - `R-[layers]`: Add a residual connection.
 The `layers` contain a specification of at least one convolutional layer (but not a recursive residual connection `R`).